by the Crisses

 Exposure therapy is great for phobias.
 Trauma triggers are not phobias.
 Please do not allow your therapist to use exposure therapy for trauma — stop them and ask them to please research using exposure therapy with C-PTSD & DID before they proceed.

 Exposure therapy works well when a phobia trigger is "irrational" — i.e. the person is afraid of a critter even though they have never met that critter before in their life (to their knowledge).
 Then it may help a lot.
 But with trauma — it really happened.
 Your nervous system and body KNOWS it's a problem.
 Exposing you repeatedly to a trigger (or the trauma) is not helpful and can cause other trauma reenactments, flooding of flashbacks, and devolving into panic and crisis.

 How are triggers (& trauma) processed?

 That said there are methods that involve processing traumas and/or triggers that you may carefully and slowly visualize the trigger or the trauma while processing it with the trained professional in order to deprogram the trigger & work on the trauma.
 So long as they know how these methods work for DID or C-PTSD rather than one-incident PTSD you should be good.
 Please double-check that they are aware of any changes in their methods needed to compensate for intertwined layers of trauma, and make sure that trauma-processing appointments are alternated with stabilization appointments.

-There are other methods of working on trauma: Revisioning, Somatic Experiencing, Polyvagal therapy, Soul Retrieval (shamanism), etc. And one method we know of that y'all can learn and use on your own — but requires modifications as mentioned above for C-PTSD & DID — called EFT or emotional freedom technique.
+There are other methods of working on trauma: Revisioning New, Somatic Experiencing, Polyvagal therapy, Soul Retrieval (shamanism), etc. And one method we know of that y'all can learn and use on your own — but requires modifications as mentioned above for C-PTSD & DID — called EFT or emotional freedom technique.
 Make sure to practice on other things than trauma until you learn the modifications needed for working with chronic trauma.
 See the Treatment Modality Index New.